moov-io/metro2/README.md

       --input string   input file (default is $PWD/metro.json)
 ```

-The output parameter is the full path name to convert new metro2 file.
-The format parameter is supported 2 types, "json" and  "metro".
+The output parameter represents the full path name for the new metro2 file.
+The format parameter supports two types, "json" and "metro".
 The generate parameter will replace new generated trailer record in the file.
-The input parameter is source metro2 file, supported raw type file and json type file.
+The input parameter is the source metro2 file to be converted, and can be raw or json.

-example:
+Example:
 ```
 metro2 convert output/output.json --input testdata/packed_file.json --format json
 ```